What A Dummy: Driver Busted In Baldwin Park Carpool Lane With Elaborately Detailed Mannequin In Passenger Seat

 LOS ANGELES (CBSLA) — A passenger wearing a baseball cap, glasses, a face mask and a red and blue plaid shirt turned out to be a mannequin helping a driver illegally use the carpool lane in Baldwin Park.

-An image of the lifelike mannequin was posted on Facebook by the CHP West Valley, who were impressed by the elaborate figure.READ MORE: Robert Stewart, One Of LAPD's First Black Officers, Ceremoniously Reinstated; Department Had Refused To Rehire Him After Acquittal For Assault
+An image of the lifelike mannequin was posted on Facebook by the CHP West Valley, who were impressed by the elaborate figure.READ MORE: Massive Blaze Breaks Out At Pallet Yard In Compton

 The mannequin wore a baseball cap over salt and pepper hair, glasses and a blue medical face mask.
 It was also dressed in not one, but two button-down shirts – a red and white plaid shirt on top of a black and white striped shirt – and there appeared to be sunglasses in the shirt pocket.
-The mannequin’s creator even went so far as to add facial wrinkles to the mannequin’s ears, eyes, and neck.READ MORE: Lady Gaga's Dogwalker Shot, Wounded In Hollywood; 2 French Bulldogs Stolen
+The mannequin’s creator even went so far as to add facial wrinkles to the mannequin’s ears, eyes, and neck.READ MORE: Taco Truck Customer Shot, Killed In Downtown LA

 “Fake passenger to avoid a carpool ticket?
 Or Disneyland animatronic just trying to assimilate to normal life outside the park?”
 CHP West Valley asked in a Facebook post.
-“Should we ticket for violation or give a warning based purely on ingenuity?”MORE NEWS: Chaos After Man Shot, Wounded During Argument Inside Gardena Target Store
+“Should we ticket for violation or give a warning based purely on ingenuity?”MORE NEWS: Youth Athletes Getting Ready For Outdoor Competition To Resume

 The driver was ultimately ticketed for a carpool violation, because that eagle-eyed CHP officer was no dummy.